expo/expo/docs/pages/eas/metadata/schema.md

 <br />

 The store config in EAS Metadata contains information that otherwise would be provided manually through the app store dashboards.
-This document outlines the structure of the store config object.
+This document outlines the structure of the object in your store config.

 > If you use the [VS Code Expo plugin](https://github.com/expo/vscode-expo#readme), you get all this information through auto-complete, suggestions, and warnings in your editor.

 ## Config schema

-An essential property in the store config is the `configVersion` property.
+An essential property in the store config object is the `configVersion` property.
 App stores might require more or change existing information structures to publish your app.
 This property helps versioning changes that are not backward compatible.